-- 1. the student must be admitted to both programmes and enrolled in both programmes; - 2. approval for the MSc COM study programme is required from the Programme director , the following two criteria will be assessed: - a. up to a maximum of 5 EC of elective courses can be filled in by a course that is also registered in the study programme of the other MSc programme; - b. up to a maximum of 5 EC of obligatory courses can be also registered in the study programme of the other MSc programme. - 3.
+- 1. the student must be admitted to both programmes and enrolled in both programmes; - 2. approval for the MSc COM study programme is required from the Programme director, the following criterium will be assessed: - a. up to a maximum of 10 EC of courses can be filled in by one or more courses that are also registered in the study programme of the other MSc programme; - 3.
 With regard to the thesis:

 - a.
-In case of a combined thesis: - i. student should formulate different research questions for the two separate MSc research projects/thesis; - ii. the standard MSc COM assessment criteria (and form) will be applied to assess the MSc COM thesis. - b.
-In case of an integrated thesis (only possible when there is much overlap between the intended learning objectives of both programmes involved): - i. student should formulate one research question that clearly integrates content of the two separate research projects/thesis; - 4.
+In case of a combined thesis: - i. student should formulate different research questions for the two separate MSc research projects/theses; - ii. the standard MSc COM assessment criteria (and form) will be applied to assess the MSc COM thesis. - b.
+In case of an integrated thesis (only possible when there is much overlap between the intended learning objectives of both programmes involved): - i. student should formulate one research question that clearly integrates content of the two separate research projects/theses; - 4.
 The composition of the graduation committees must satisfy the rules of both programs.
 For the MSc COM you need two official appointed examiners from the MSc COM.
 See Rules & Guidelines of the Examination Boards BMS article 5.02.